quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 ## Composing your server configurations with Docker

 The configuration files for a particular Quake Live server are assembled in the `docker-compose.yml` file.
-Here is an example for a Duel server.
+Here is an example for Duel.

 ```yml
 version: '3.8'